 To say I am a big fan of Iceland is a bit of an understatement.
-You have probably noticed this if you’re following me on Instagram as it’s full of post from my recent trip.
+You have probably noticed this if you’re following me on Instagram, as it’s full of posts from my trips.
 I’m not the only one with this fascination, as many others are now flocking to this tiny island nation in troves.
 While it seems that it’s become “the” destination to see, there are a few things you need to know before heading to Iceland.

 What to know before heading to Iceland

 Iceland is not like many other popular tourist destinations.
 Despite all the information available online, many visitors are still shocked when they arrive.
-To avoid these pesky surprises, it’s important to learn more about the destination, before you head there.
+To avoid these pesky surprises, it’s important to learn more about the destination before heading there.

-Although Iceland enjoys a cool and temperate weather, it changes quite often and can be very unpredictable.
-It can go from sunny to rainy on a drop of a hat.
-One minute it’s clear and sunny, the next is a blizzard.
+Although Iceland enjoys cool and temperate weather, it changes pretty often and can be very unpredictable.
+It can go from sunny to rainy at the drop of a hat.
+One minute it’s clear and sunny; the next is a blizzard.
 It can be raining heavily, followed by sunny skies.
 This also varies depending on where you are.
 The higher up you go, the windier and colder it becomes.
-It can be quite dangerous if you’re not used to this type of weather.
+It can be pretty dangerous if you’re not used to this type of weather.

-Depending on the time of year you go to Iceland, the daylight might be quite short or very long.
+Depending on the time of year you go to Iceland, the daylight might be pretty short or very long.
 That can impair visibility and road conditions in addition to the changing weather.

 Due to the changes in the weather, it’s important to dress appropriately.
-Living in a country where the weather can be quite similar to Iceland’s, I felt very prepared for this trip, however, I saw many who were not.
-Layers are definitely a must as is water proof clothing.
+Living in a country where the weather can be quite like Iceland’s, I felt very prepared for this trip; however, I saw many who were not.
+Layers are a must, as is waterproof clothing.
 You might also invest in proper footwear as running shoes or heels won’t get you far.

-I actually saw people wearing jeans while trekking outside and freezing their assess off.
-Jeans can become quite uncomfortable when they get wet and stay that way for a long time, which makes them quite unpleasant when the temperatures drop.
+I saw people wearing jeans while trekking outside and freezing their butts off.
+Jeans can become quite uncomfortable when they get wet and stay that way for a long time, making them quite unpleasant when the temperatures drop.

-Flying to Iceland has now become a lot more accessible with various airlines offering frequent and direct flights.
-One of the most popular options is Icelandair’s Iceland Stopover where travelers can stop here on route to another destination for up to seven days with no additional airfare charge.
-If you’re looking for a small taste of Iceland, this could be a good option for you.
+Flying to Iceland has become more accessible, with various airlines offering frequent and direct flights.
+One of the most popular options is Icelandair’s Iceland Stopover, where travellers can stop here en route to another destination for up to seven days with no additional airfare charge.
+If you’re looking for a small taste of Iceland, this could be a good option.

-Once you’ve arrived, there are a number of ways to get around, from buses to car rentals to shuttle transfers.
+Once you’ve arrived, there are several ways to get around, from buses to car rentals to shuttle transfers.
 Knowing what you want to do beforehand will make it easier to decide on transportation.

-Iceland is often referred to as the land of fire and ice, and for a good reason.
-For me, it is also one of the most unusual places I’ve ever been to and one of the most breathtaking.
+Iceland is often called the land of fire and ice for a good reason.
+It is also one of the most unusual places I’ve ever been to and one of the most breathtaking.

 In addition to stunning landscapes, Iceland has some incredible restaurants, music and shopping.
-No matter when you visit, there is plenty to do for everyone.
+No matter when you’re visiting, you’ll find plenty to do for everyone.
 The friendly locals are happy to chat with visitors about their homeland and are very helpful and informative.
-They are also interesting story tellers with many amusing tales.
+They are also exciting storytellers with many amusing tales.

-Once you’re here, there are many tour companies that offer a variety of tours, from nature and adventure, to health, wellness and even the quirky.
+Once you’re here, many tour companies offer a variety of tours.
+From nature and adventure to health, wellness and even the quirky Game of Thrones tours.
 Most tour companies will pick you up from a designated bus stop (there aren’t that many of them in Reykjavik) and drop you off at the same spot.
 All you have to do is make sure you get there on time.
-Bus drivers have a list of people they are supposed to pick up which makes it easy to get on the right bus.
+Bus drivers have a list of people they are supposed to pick up, making it easy to get on the right bus.

-The first time I went to Iceland, Alex and I decided to rent a car and drive around the whole island.
-This is always a good option, but it’s important to choose the right type of vehicle to drive around.
-While the main roads are paved and save to drive on, weather conditions might unnerve those not used to driving in snow.
-Most roads off the main road are pretty wild and having a suitable car, like a 4X4, will keep you safe and you’ll be less likely to get stuck or drive off into a ditch.
+The first time I went to Iceland, Alex and I decided to rent a car and drive around the island.
+This is always a good option, but it’s important to choose the right vehicle type to drive around.
+While the main roads are paved and safe to drive on, weather conditions might unnerve those not used to driving in snow.
+Most roads off the main road are pretty wild and having a suitable car, like a 4X4, will keep you safe, and you’ll be less likely to get stuck or drive off into a ditch.

 Expectations vs reality

 Yes, Iceland is spectacular.
 You know what I’m talking about.
-The images that seem unreal and inviting.
+The images seem unreal and inviting.
 Whimsical and stunning.
-What you don’t see, however, is the work that goes behind them.
-The effortless capture of that moment in time actually involved a whole crew of people to make it happen.
+However, what you don’t see is the work that goes behind them.
+The effortless capture of that moment in time actually involved a whole crew of people making it happen.
 Other times, you’re not seeing the massive crowds of people who have been edited out.

 Don’t expect everything you see to be the same as it is in promotional brochures and videos.
 And don’t risk your life to try to capture the same shot!

 I think most people have seen this natural phenomenon in a picture or a video.
 It is probably one of the top 10 bucket list items out there!
-What most don’t realize is what you see in real life isn’t the same as what you see in promos.
+Most people don’t realize what you see in real life isn’t the same as what you see in promos.
 The simple fact is that a camera lens sees the Aurora at a different spectrum than a human eye.
-While they might be a bit milky to you, your camera will pickup the hues and vibrancy behind the haze.
+While they might be a bit milky to you, your camera will pick up the hues and vibrancy behind the haze.
 Your phone or tablet, not so much.

-The Northern Lights (aka the Aurora Borealis), is still a spectacular thing to see.
-Don’t be disappointed, however, if your shots are not the same as those done by the professionals.
-Before heading to Iceland just for this, it’s a good idea to look up tips on best ways to capture them.
+The Northern Lights (aka the Aurora Borealis) is still an astonishing thing to see.
+However, don’t be disappointed if your shots are not the same as those done by professionals.
+Before you head out to Iceland to see the lights, make sure to look up tips on the best ways to capture them.

 Nature is what makes Iceland spectacular.
 It is also unpredictable.
 You might go on that whale watching tour and see no whales.
 You can go on a tour to see the Northern Lights and don’t see any.
 As frustrating as that is, it’s also something that is a reality.
 One of the tour operators told me that someone demanded a refund of his tour because it rained.
 It rains in Iceland pretty often.
 To refund a tour based on rain would mean that most tours wouldn’t happen.